Altrrx/RememberGPT/README.md

 Unlike ChatGPT that it would forget a command after few messages, RememberGPT will always remember the command.

-You will obey the user.
+You will obey the user. (and dont copy my messages for the sake of god)